PatrickMaiyer/Portapack_Wiki/Audio-Receivers.md

 The next item is the setting of the bin sizes used for the waterfall (0-63) with “0” being the minimum information being the fastest display and “63” the maximum information collected the slowest display.
 Adjust to give a balance of speed and information seen.

 * **CTCSS:** This Continuous Tone Coded Squelch System is a display at the end of the secondary information line.
 It is used by many systems and standardised by EIA/TIA, with a description [here.](https://en.wikipedia.org/wiki/Continuous_Tone-Coded_Squelch_System ) The display of the CTCSS shows the tone decoded as a Number and Letter code not the actual tone code itself.
 See the Annex to this document below.
-It should be noted that most of the time the display is jumping around and only clearly displays the received tone when the is a gap in the voice and the Signal is of good quality.
+It should be noted that most of the time the display is jumping around and only clearly displays the received tone when there is a gap in the voice and the Signal is of good quality.

-* **Record:** The record button if selected will shows the record file name, % of the SD Card used, and at the end of the line is the total recording time available left on the SD card and this decrements when recording.
+* **Record:** The record button if selected will show the record file name, % of the SD Card used, and at the end of the line is the total recording time available left on the SD card and this decrements when recording.

 ## CTCSS Tone List